Staff

 Leah Cork

-I have been working with People Matters since November 2016 and now manage one of our two Outreach support services as well the social groups and volunteering service.
-Since joining People Matters, I have also had roles as a support worker, a group leader for Teens and Twenties, a tutor, and the volunteer co-ordinator.
+I have been working with People Matters since November 2016 and I’m now Director of Operations.
+This means that I oversee all the services delivered to our members.
+Since joining People Matters, I have also had roles as a Support Worker, Group Leader for Teens and Twenties, Tutor, Volunteer Co-ordinator, and Service Manager.

-Before I started working for People Matters, I studied my degree at the University of Liverpool.
-During that time, I volunteered with charities in Leeds and Liverpool that support people with learning disabilities, autism, and other additional needs.
+Before I started working for People Matters, I studied a psychology degree at the University of Liverpool.
+During this time, I volunteered with charities in Leeds and Liverpool that support people with learning disabilities, autistic people and people with other additional needs.
 I loved it so much that I decided to do it as a job!
-In my spare time, I love to bake, read, travel, and go on walks.
+In my spare time, I love to bake, read, travel, go on walks, and particularly enjoy karaoke.

 Mandy Craven